Quick Answer

 One-Breath Recap

 Build the full profile before any recommendation: identity through the Customer Identification Program, then the financial situation, risk tolerance, time horizon, objectives, liquidity needs, and constraints, all captured in the Investment Policy Statement.
-Match recommendations to that profile and let the most restrictive factor govern every conflict: risk capacity overrides willingness, actual financials override stated preferences, and ambiguity defaults to conservative.
-Guaranteed income frees the portfolio for growth, longer horizons permit more equity, and nonfinancial factors like values, biases, and life events shape the plan too.
-Update beneficiaries and the profile immediately after any life event, and as a fiduciary always act in the client's best interest.
+Let the most restrictive factor govern every conflict: the more risk-averse of risk capacity and risk willingness wins, and actual financials override stated preferences.
+Guaranteed income frees the portfolio for growth, longer horizons permit more equity, and nonfinancial factors like values, biases, demographics, and life events shape the plan too.
+Update beneficiaries, the profile, and the Investment Policy Statement immediately after any life event, and as a fiduciary always act in the client's best interest.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Client Profile Development unit for the complete lesson.
+Read the full Client Profile Development unit.